IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/linktypes.md

 : 293

 Description
-: Low-Speed USB 2.0, 1.1, or 1.0 packet, beginning with a PID, as described by Chapter 8 "Protocol Layer" of the https://www.usb.org/document-library/usb-20-specification the Universal Serial Bus Specification Revision 2.0
+: Low-Speed USB 2.0, 1.1, or 1.0 packet, beginning with a PID, as described by Chapter 8 "Protocol Layer" of {{USB-2.0}}
 {: spacing="compact"}